 - Mess up your communications and customer service just once and your hard-earned client will most likely go to the next most local tradesperson they can find and give them the work instead

 - Customers are fickle.
 They’ll tell an average of 15 people if your communication and service is poor

 - They’ll tell just 11 if it’s good.
-Bottom line?
 It’s harder to impress but the fallout from a bad review can be painful in the pocket and on your hard-earned reputation

 - Get it wrong just once and more than half of customers will never work with you again – and that spells trouble for your long-term chances of business success if you live and work in a small town or city

-It’s human nature to expect that the businesses and professionals we trust with our homes and businesses put us first.
+As a customer, we sometimes expect that the businesses and professionals we trust with our homes and businesses will put us first.

-As a business owner though, with lots of jobs on the go not to mention quotes to deliver, materials to order and teams to manage, communication can easily fall by the wayside.
+But the business owner in you will know that when you have lots of jobs on the go, quotes to deliver, materials to order and teams to manage, communication can easily fall by the wayside.

-It’s here that choosing the right trades job management software can ease some of your workloads and free up a bit of your time.
+This is where choosing the right trades job management software can be a massive help.
+It will ease some of your workloads and free up a bit of your time.